Gurusivam2399/Automated-Website/README.md

 # Automated-Website
-Website are Automated by Java Selenium With TestNG Framework

 LetCode is open source website to practise the Automation test.
-In this project i am using Java language to biuld the logics in the testing.
+In this project i am using Java language to biuld the logics and Selenium WebDrivers in the testing.

 JAVA:
      Java is a multi-platform, object-oriented, and network-centric language that can be used as a platform in itself.
 It is a fast, secure, reliable programming language for coding everything from mobile apps and enterprise software to big data applications and server-side technologies.